zriyansh/signoz.io/blog/2023-06-29-high-cardinality-data.md

 ---
 title: What is High Cardinality Data?
-slug: what-is-high-cardinality-data
+slug: high-cardinality-data
-date: 2023-06-29
+date: 2023-07-09
 tags: [opentelemetry, observability]
 authors: [nicamellifera]
-description: Defining what High Cardinality Data is and isn't, with some examples
+description: Defining what High Cardinality Data is and isn't, with some examples.
 image: /img/blog/2023/06/high_cardinality_cover-min.jpg
 hide_table_of_contents: false
 keywords: